roquec/portfolio/src/content/_articles/2023-10-26-smooth-state-persistence-in-mpas/index.md

 </video>

 ## Context
+This article is aimed at intermediate to advanced front-end developers with a base knowledge of javascript and web development technologies and architectures.

 ### What is SPA?
 A Single Page Application (SPA) dynamically rewrites its current content instead of loading new pages, providing a fluid and faster experience.
 Read more about SPAs [here](https://developer.mozilla.org/en-US/docs/Glossary/SPA).